Twin Falls Idaho Temple: Open house and dedication

-The Twin Falls Temple held an open house and conducted tours from July 11, 2008 until August 15, 2008, excluding Sundays.
+The Twin Falls Temple held a public open house from July 11 through August 15, 2008, excluding Sundays.
 The church reported that visitors during the open house totaled nearly 160,000, approximately 60 percent of whom were church members.
 The temple was dedicated on August 24, 2008 in 4 sessions.
-A cultural celebration took place at the Twin Falls County Fairgrounds the evening preceding the dedication.
+A cultural celebration took place at the Twin Falls County Fairgrounds the night before.
 Ordinance work began the Monday following the dedication.
 Retired Burley dairy farmer and former member of the Second Quorum of the Seventy, D. Rex Gerratt, served as the first president.

 A cornerstone session and four dedicatory sessions took place on August 24, 2008.
-LDS Church president Thomas S. Monson presided at the dedication and was assisted by other church general authorities, including Henry B. Eyring, Quentin L. Cook and Claudio R. M. Costa.
+Church president Thomas S. Monson presided at the dedication and was assisted by other church general authorities, including Henry B. Eyring, Quentin L. Cook and Claudio R. M. Costa.
 Due to overwhelming interest and limited seating in the temple, the final session was broadcast to various church buildings throughout Idaho.

+Design and architecture

+The building has a classic modern architectural style, and uses traditional Latter-day Saint temple design.
+Designed by MHTN Architects, Inc., the design used aspects of the Twin Falls area and the nearby Shoshone Falls, which “became a key element of inspiration, with its great sense of ruggedness, pureness, and strength.”
+The temple is on a 9-acre plot (6), which was once part of the golf course.
+The landscaping around the temple features gardens and tree-lined boulevards.

+The structure stands two stories tall, and is constructed with concrete panels with a quartz rock finish.
+The exterior has 200 art-glass windowpanes, “many with depiction of the syringa flower.

+The interior has an original mural by a local artist, and fiberglass oxen which support the baptismal font.
+The temple includes four ordinance rooms, five sealing rooms, and a baptistry, each designed for ceremonial use.

+The design has symbolic elements representing the heritage and natural landscapes of Idaho, to provide deeper spiritual meaning to the temple's appearance and function.
+Symbolism is important to church members and include the syringa flower motif used throughout the temple’s interior and exterior; the syringa is Idaho’s state flower.

+Temple presidents

+The church's temples are directed by a temple president and matron, each serving for a term of three years.
+The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

+Serving from 2008 to 2010, the first president of the Twin Falls Idaho Temple was D. Rex Gerratt, with the matron being Marjorie C. Gerratt.
+As of 2024, Reed J. Harris is the president, with Kathleen C. Harris serving as matron.